webvijayi/CookFast/Updates.md

 - Ensured download, copy, and display functions work properly with Netlify Blobs

 This change improves reliability of document generation and storage in production environments by relying exclusively on Netlify Blobs for data persistence, while maintaining filesystem fallback for local development.

+## ${new Date().toISOString().split("T")[0]}

+- **Enhanced API Error Handling (`src/pages/api/generate-docs.ts`)**
+  - Added robust checks within `generateWithGemini`, `generateWithOpenAI`, and `generateWithAnthropic` to validate provider responses before accessing data.
+  - Specific checks added for missing/empty choice/candidate/content arrays, finish/stop reasons (including content filtering and safety blocks), and empty text content.
+  - Implemented a `try...catch` block around the `JSON.parse()` call in the main handler to gracefully handle malformed or non-JSON responses from AI providers, with a fallback to markdown parsing.
+  - Improved error logging to include provider details and specific error messages.
+  - This addresses failures caused by providers returning empty `{}` or error structures within a 2xx response.